 About the Findings

 Koinly worked with global research agency Dynata to run the study.
 The survey sample size was n=1,000, distributed evenly across the national population according to statistics from the last Australian census.
 The study was anonymous and Koinly did not provide any incentive for completing the survey.
-A further 400 Australian’s were surveyed, drawing on Koinly’s user database.
-This cohort were asked the same questions as posed to non-users, however, this cohort were not asked to respond on questions related to tax compliance.
+A further 400 Australians were surveyed, drawing on Koinly’s user database.
+This cohort was asked the same questions as posed to non-users, however, this cohort was not asked to respond to questions related to tax compliance.

 Download the research findings here.